ZEROM22/rsschool-cv/cv.md

 ---
 ## About me:
-I am 26 years old, currently I work in SAP EWM technical support, but I have always dreamed of working as a programmer.<br>
+I am 26 y.o., currently working as SAP EWM technical support, but I aspire to become frontend developer.<br>
-He graduated from the university with a technical degree, after which he began working with SAP, studying programming in his spare time and doing his own projects using technologies such as React, Bootstrap, MUI, NodeJS, Express, Socket.IO, Mongoose.<br>
+I have graduated with a technical degree, soon after I began working with SAP.
+I have been studying programming in my spare time since school and doing pet projects using technologies such as React, Bootstrap, MUI, NodeJS, Express, Socket.IO, Mongoose.<br>
-At the moment I am studying at the RS School, the main goal for myself is to learn from people who already work in this field, and to close knowledge gaps.
+As for now, I am studying at RS School.
+My main goal is to gain knowledge from experienced colleagues, who already have frontend work experience, and to close knowledge gaps.
 ### My strengths
 - Independence
-- Ability to deal with a problem
-- I learn new things quickly
-- Desire to learn and grow in the IT field
+- Problem solving
+- Quick learner
+- High motivation
+- Technical background
+- Analytical thinking

 ---
 ## Skills and Proficiency: